JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 </table>

 In this example, the expected class `Identity` has no default constructor, so it can't be called successfully in common code.
-Previously, only an IDE error was reported, but the code still compiled successfully on the JVM.
+Previously, an error was only reported by the IDE, but the code still compiled successfully on the JVM.
 However, now the compiler correctly reports an error:

 ```none
 Expected class 'expect class Identity : Any' does not have default constructor